dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-11-09-ios-running-on-device/2018-11-09-ios-running-on-device-en.md

 comments: true

 title: 'iOS build and test'
-description: let's build RN(react native) for production and test it on the device.
+description: let's build RN(react native) for iOS production and test it on the device.
 image: '/assets/images/category/react-native/ios-running-on-device.jpg'
 ---